Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 So testing the variable Rtn is necessary to proceed with converting the disk information into Gigabytes, Megabytes, or Kilobytes.

-When the API is run successfully the returned values are in Bytes per Sector, Sectors per Cluster, Disk Free Space in Clusters, and Disk's total capacity in Clusters.
+When the API is run successfully, the returned values are in Bytes per Sector, Sectors per Cluster, Disk Free Space in Clusters, and the Disk's total capacity in Clusters.

 The disk capacity is logically grouped into Sectors of 512 Bytes (characters) and a group of 8 Sectors or more known as a Cluster.
-This is the amount of data the computer can read/write at one attempt.
-This may change depending on the type of disk drives like Hard Disk, SSD, Zip-Drive, or MicroSD Drive and their formatting type: NTFS, FAT32, etc.
+This is the amount of data the computer can read/write in one attempt.
+This may change depending on the type of disk drives, like Hard Disk, SSD, Zip-Drive, or MicroSD Drive, and their formatting type: NTFS, FAT32, etc.

 [Total Bytes per Cluster] = [Bytes Per Sector] * [Sectors Per Cluster] = 512 * 8 = 4096 bytes.